 Drupal 8 has reached a tipping point.
 The open-source content management system (CMS) is stable, fully-featured, and equipped to help organisations navigate content delivery to new channels and content-consuming devices.
 So could it be right for your business?

-We ask Inviqa CTO Richard Jones everything worth thinking about if you’re considering a move to Drupal 8.
+Here Inviqa CTO Richard Jones (who literally 'wrote the book' on Drupal 8) discusses everything worth considering if you’re thinking about a move to Drupal 8.

 What are the benefits of upgrading to Drupal 8?